-Your hardwoods may be painted white, cream, or black.
-They may be stained with a honey, gray, or espresso stain.
+Your flooring may taupe, cream, or black.
+It may be stained with a honey, gray, or espresso stain.
 They may be left the natural color of the wood.
 Whatever the color of your hardwoods, you want to make sure you choose colors for your walls that will work well with your floors to create the atmosphere you desire in your home.

 To help you choose the right colors, you can always contact us for a free consultation.

 Do you want guests to feel awe at the elegant drama of strong contrast?
 Do you want them to feel relaxed in a bright, airy atmosphere?
 Or do you want them to feel the warmth and coziness of dark, rich colors?
 Whatever effect you desire, you can achieve it.
-It just requires some understanding of how colors affect a space’s feel and how certain colors work together.
-In this post, we’ll go over the basics you need to know to make an informed decision.
+It just requires understanding how colors affect a space’s feel and how certain colors work together.
+In this post, we’ll review the basics you need to know to make an informed decision.

 Whether you’re designing the interior of your new home or refreshing the interior of your existing home, you want to get it right the first time rather than regret your decision after living with wall color for a week or two.
-To help you make the right decision, we’ll start by looking at the best wall colors for light, dark and medium tone hardwood floors.
-Then, we’ll talk about some of the ways you can achieve balance with your color choices.
-Finally, we’ll look at what colors and color combinations were trending in 2021.
+To help you make the right decision, we’ll look at the best wall colors for light, dark and medium-tone hardwood floors.
+Then, we’ll talk about ways you can achieve balance with your color choices.
+Finally, we’ll examine what colors and color combinations were trending in 2023.

 Light Hardwood Floor